-Join Joseph Lowery for an in-depth discussion in this video Understanding cloud data storage, part of Fundamentals of Cloud Data Storage.
+Join Joseph Lowery for an in-depth discussion in this video Understanding cloud data storage, part of Learning Cloud Data Storage.

 - Like data itself, cloud data storage is a sprawling, continuously evolving topic.
 Cloud data storage refers to a repository for digital information on one or more servers, in one or more locations.
 In this course, we'll be focusing on corporate and enterprise level solutions not personal file hosting, although there is some overlap.
 Cloud data storage is really a concept whose time has come with availability of cloud based network infrastructure extended to the market.